 In this post, I’m going to share some of my favorite “drown out the world” music.
 In other words, this is what I plug into when I’m in a public place trying to write, and there’s that one person who laughs just loudly enough to shake my focus.

-If you find that a busy, bustling restaurant or bus station is the perfect place for you to get your writing done, then The Books might work for you.
+If you find that a busy, bustling restaurant or bus station is the perfect place for you to get your writing done, then music by The Books might work for you.
 They create tracks using found sounds, many of which are people speaking or making familiar, domestic noises.
-Some writers I know find these such music distracting, but it has helped me when I’m in semi-quiet spaces (i.e. a not-quiet floor of a college library) and struggling to focus:
+Some writers I know find such music distracting, but it has helped me when I’m in semi-quiet spaces (i.e. a not-quiet floor of a college library) and struggling to focus:

 I hope that you find these selections helpful!
 I really love sharing music to write to, so expect more posts like this in the weeks to come.